 Florida combines PCR and antigen tests in the total tests figure reported on the state's dashboard (first noted July 2, 2020).
-We include data about Florida non-residents in all metrics where possible.
+We include data for Florida non-residents in our deaths and hospitalizations figures but not in cases and tests.
 For some metrics, we use machine queries against the Florida Department of Health's raw data, which may not be displayed on its dashboard.

 On March 21, 2020, Florida began including tests of people not investigated as PUIs in its Negative PCR tests metric.